No one has asked me what I do since lockdown started. I’ve been thinking about how I might reply next time. What about you?

 Simple straightforward factual replies allow the other person to put us in a ‘box’.
 This is what happens when we simply state our profession (eg: “I’m an accountant” or “I’m a tax investigations specialist”).
 This has the positive result of ensuring the other person knows how to categorise us.
 But it doesn’t make us memorable.

 The sad truth is that most people you meet don’t care what you do.
 They don’t care about your profession and they don’t care about your clever ‘elevator pitch’.
-What might make them care is if your reply to their question evidences the value of what you do; and especially if you express this in a way that is relevant to them in some way,
+What might make them care is if your reply to their question evidences the value of what you do and the impact that your involvement causes for them; and especially if you express this in a way that is relevant to them in some way,

 This is a key reason why I am not a fan of having one standard stock answer to the question: “What do you do?”
 I always want my answer to resonate with the person I’m with.
 And this is why I pretend that the question they asked was actually:“What do you do and why should I be interested and remember your reply?”